Table of Contents

 “Usually, in apartments, the living room is closest to the main entrance or the foyer that leads into the house.
 The main entrance should be clean and have enough light.
 Place a figure of a Buddha giving blessings near the entrance, or a pair of elephant figures above the door, to invite prosperity.
+The different directions have an impact on the location of your living room in the house.
 Ideal locations for the drawing room are east, north-east, west or north,” says Mumbai-based Nitien Parmar of VastuPlus.

 The foyer that leads to the living room should be broad and allow for smooth entry into the living room.
 It should be free of heavy furniture.
 “Vastu Shastra is all about balancing energy.
 The main door is a place, from where good luck enters the home and it should be aesthetically designed.
 So, one can keep some green plants, which improves and boosts the flow of energy, a small fountain, or even an aquarium,” suggests Jayshree Dhamani, a Mumbai-based Vastu Shastra and astrology expert.